 - Scholarship proof.

-In case you are going to study in Quebec, you must submit a Certificat d’acceptation du Quebec (CAQ).
+In case you are going to study in Quebec, you must submit a Certificate d’acceptation du Quebec (CAQ).
 The Quebec government issues it.
-Your school will give you the instructions on how to apply for a CAQ.
+Your school will give you instructions on how to apply for a CAQ.

 You should submit an explanation letter saying: